 The yellow segments are new roads under SPLOST IV.
-Construction of the southwest segment between SR 20 / 81 and Henry Parkway is ready to begin, and approval from the Henry County commissioners is expected in August.
+Construction of the southwest segment between SR 20 / 81 and Henry Parkway is ongoing after work started in August 2018.
 The final touches on construction, to include paving the asphalt road surface and curbs, are not included in the scope of work.
 This is because of budget constraints and more funding will be programmed under the SPLOST V renewal.

 Connecting the southwest segment to state route 20 / 81 will be completed by the Georgia DOT widening project scheduled to begin in 2020.
 Part of the GDOT project will improve the intersection of SR 20 and McDonough Parkway into a two-lane roundabout.
 The present-day traffic signal at this location will be removed during the widening work.